ThatCoolCoder/foss-rcas/README.md

     - If we get exotic stuff like quadcopters or cars working, create documentation on that
 - Misc bugs/problems
     - GODOT BUG: it appears that [Exported] nodes aren't assigned if the exported is a child of a Window that starts out invisible.
+    - Tomlet 5.2.0 fixed the unquoted keys issue but now it cries about missing an intermediate mapping, likely due to it quoting the first half of the key
+        - todo: make an issue on github re this
     - make slow motion only affect aircraft, not cameras.
         - would be easy if time_scale was inherited like pause_mode
             - this was proposed but the engine developers decided against it